darachm/f1l-work/src/initial-research-and-clarification.md

 to determine genetic variants, measure RNA and protein expression, and profile sensitivity to pharmacological panels (amongst other assays[^depmap]).
-In addition, other resources include Cell Model Passports[^cellModelPassports], the TCGA [^tcgaPortal][^li2017], and the CCLE's DepMap data repository[^depmap].
+In addition, other resources include Cell Model Passports[^cellModelPassports], the TCGA [^tcgaPortal] [^li2017], and the CCLE's DepMap data repository[^depmap].

 Thus, we can use these and other data to identify cancer cell lines that express the treatment targets or other possible markers of efficacy.
-This analysis can then inform later experiments testing how the treatments may work in _ex vivo_ cell culture, thus building evidence towards clinical application.
+They would also be useful models for testing our predictions empirically, were someone to be so inclined.

 [^cellModelPassports]: https://cellmodelpassports.sanger.ac.uk/
 [^tcgaPortal]: https://tcpaportal.org/mclp/#/